DanT52/DanT52/README.md

 ** `Computer Science Student `**

-Hi there, I'm Daniel, a computer science student with a passion for making stuff that does stuff.
+Hi there, I'm Daniel, a computer science student with a passion for coding stuff that does stuff.

 ### 🧰 Languages and Tools I've used.